 From foundation courses through to world-leading research degrees, you can study a wide range of subject areas at UCLan.
 Whether you want to develop your knowledge in a subject you enjoy or gain further qualifications to enhance your career, at UCLan there are numerous progression routes for you to follow.

 Fees & Funding

 The standard fee for UK/EU students studying this course is below.
-For further information including the availability of bursaries/scholarships or student financial support please view our Fees and Finance
+For further information on student financial support please view our Fees and Finance

 How to Apply